LtGravemind/DownTheVerse/Literature/README.md

 The original intent for this game was to be playable with a controller.
-Right now, controls using a controller are very limited and anywhere near as easy as using a mouse.
+Right now, controls using a controller are very limited and anywhere near as easy as using a mouse where they exist.
 Controls are also currently hardcoded in and cannot be customized.
 If we continue this project very far, that has to go and we're not afraid to say it.

 We hope to have more art to serve the game's needs.
 It will not solve all gameplay issues.
 It will solve some confusion about 3D navigation, however.